Pavlos Kouroupis: Military career

-In 1972, Kouroupis, who was a tagmatarchis at the time, was transferred to Cyprus and became commander of the 251 tagma of the Cypriot National Guard in Kyrenia, near the Turkish-Cypriot village of Templos.
+In 1972, Kouroupis, who was a tagmatarchis at the time, was transferred to Cyprus and became commander of the 251 tagma of the Cypriot National Guard in Kyrenia, near the village of Templos.
 In 1974, he was ordered to defend the city from the Turkish invasion of Cyprus which had just begun.
 He had only two lochoi at his command and he was defending the city against the numerically far superior 50th battalion of the Turkish army which was landing at the beach with the Battle of Pentemili beachhead just commencing.

 Kouroupis defended the beachhead with the 1st lochos and a support lochos of heavy armaments.
 The military forces under Kouroupis command also included officers working at the lochos headquarters, military cooks, and people who had been ordered back to military service.
 Kouroupis also had a small force of 5 T-34 tanks at his disposal.

 Kouroupis' forces were against a superior Turkish battalion force which was supported by aircraft, artillery and naval forces.
 Despite that, the two companies under Kouroupis' command were able to halt the advance of the Turkish forces and confine them in an area 0.35 by 1 km.
 Kouroupis with a force of about 250–300 men was able to halt the advance of a Turkish force of 3500 men of the Turkish battalion Çakmak (Tsakmak).

 On the first day of the invasion, the Turkish forces were unable to advance according to their plans, due to the strong resistance they encountered from the Greek forces under the command of Kouroupis.
 However, a night raid by the Greek forces against the Turkish forces on the beachhead was unsuccessful due to lack of coordination and artillery support.
 The battle lasted for approximately two days and with support from the Greek side not materialising, while the Turkish forces were being continuously reinforced, Kouroupis ordered his forces to retreat toward Kerynia to defend the city.

 Once close to the city, Kouroupis' men were encircled by a Turkish force.
 He told his men to disperse from a flank that had not yet been blocked by the Turkish army.
 The men refused to leave, but he ordered them to do so.
 Kouroupis and his second in command remained intending to provide cover for the retreating men.
 From this point, Kouroupis' whereabouts have remained uncertain.